BluetonicBeats/docker-google-fonts-proxy/README.md

 Data anonymization (which is different from pseudonymization) ensures that the data transfered to Google isn't covered by GDPR, thus not being a compliance issue.

+## Project Maintenance

+This project was originally maintained by another repository.
+Due to the original repository appearing unmaintained, I have taken over its maintenance.
+The project is set to auto-update once a week for security reasons.
+Contributions from maintainers and pull requests are welcome.

+## License
+Since the original repository did not have a license, I have chosen to license this project under the MIT License.
+If you are the original author and would like to change the license, please contact me.